What are retirement interest-only (RIO) mortgages and should I get one?

 Can I move house if I have a retirement interest-only mortgage?

-What happens when you move house with a retirement interest-only mortgage depends on the lender.
-For example, some may let you transfer the loan to the new property, although you may need to pay back some of the mortgage if your new home is worth less.
+What happens when you move house with a retirement interest-only mortgage depends on the deal you have taken out.
+For example, some lenders may let you transfer the loan to the new property, although you may need to pay back some of the mortgage if your new home is worth less.

 Related Reads